 - Once these are done, you are all ready and set.

 When water starts pooling again in your garage or the flow rate has dipped completely, then those are symptoms that your drains are in serious trouble.

-Here’s what to do to save it.
+Here’s what you can do to save it:

 - Take out the grate carefully.

-- Clean out every dirt in the drain channel, if you find any using a shovel.
+- Clean out every dirt in the drain channel, if you find any, using a shovel.

 - Once that’s solved, you can close the open trench drain with the grate.